close up photo of lady justice statuette

 2. the other party seeking fees must “prevail in any action, whether as plaintiff or defendant, with respect to the contract.”

 Why is this notable?
 Suing under a theory of account stated does not typically require there to be a written agreement between the parties.
 An account stated theory can be brought merely upon allegations that a debtor received an account statement and failed to object to the accounting therein.
 So, in the absence of a written instrument providing for attorney’s fees, a prevailing party suing under an account stated theory generally cannot recover attorney’s fees.
-In this case, the Second DCA held that, regardless of the plaintiff’s cause of action, if the suit is brought to collect amounts due under a written agreement and the defendant prevails, the contractual right to recover fees and the reciprocity provision of 57.105 should apply.

 The case referenced in this blog post is Bushnell v.
 Portfolio Recovery Assocs., LLC, 2018 WL 4374251, 255 So.3d 473 (Fla.
 2d DCA 2018).